ingonyama-zk/developer-docs/docs/icicle/introduction.md

 #### ICICLE Golang

 The Golang bindings are a bit more of a manual process.
-We start by compiling a shared library for a curve we want to use in this case `bn254`.
+We start by compiling a static library for a curve we want to use in this case `bn254`.

 ```
 cd goicicle
 ```

-Now lets build our shared library
+Now lets build our static library

 ```
 make libbn254.so